henryokoye/Home-SOC-SIEM-Monitoring-Live-Attacks/README.md

 Project Goal: To create a functional Security Operations Center (SOC) lab environment using cloud services to observe and map real-world attack traffic against a public-facing Honeypot.
 You’ll learn how to design, deploy, and operate a home-lab environment that simulates real-world scenarios.
-The goal is to give security enthusiasts, students, and IT professionals a safe sandbox to practise detecting and preventing attacks — without needing expensive hardware or overly complex setups.
+The goal is to give security enthusiasts, students, and IT professionals a safe sandbox to practise detecting and preventing attacks, without needing expensive hardware or overly complex setups.

 Technology Stack: